commit-sudoku/zairyou/README.md

 Installation (assuming Firefox)
 -------------------------------

-* This CSS uses Roboto so if you don't have it, you can grap it [here] [4].
 * Install the Stylish extension to manage your userstyles; once installed, just click on "Write New Style", give it a name, and paste the CSS there.
 * CTRL + F 'http://i.imgur.com/YXVTjQ4.png'.
 * Replace with a path to your 1920*64 header image.
 * Go into your 4chan X settings.
-* Turn OFF 'Persistent QR', I'm not sure if there are any other settings needed for it to look right, so my settings are [here] [4].
+* Turn OFF 'Persistent QR', I'm not sure if there are any other settings needed for it to look right, so my settings are [here] [5].

 TODO LIST
 -------------------------------